 Milly + Wolf Vintage, for instance, staying true to its brand, poses models and uses filters that remind you of the LA rock scene in the 80s—attracting a specific market to the clothes it sells.

-Meanwhile, Tokyo Bike NYC shows its bikes in various settings, reflecting its versatility and showing how its bikes are fitting for anyone—from children to adults or city-dwellers to beach-goers—and anywhere—from the streets of a small town to the big city.
+Meanwhile, Tokyo Bike US shows its bikes in various settings, reflecting its versatility and showing how its bikes are fitting for anyone—from children to adults or city-dwellers to beach-goers—and anywhere—from the streets of a small town to the big city.

 Another example of successful lifestyle marketing is independent outdoor company Eagle’s Nest Outfitters.
 Instead of posting boring product shots with the same background all the time, it shows images of people relishing the great outdoors in its hammocks.
 The feed doesn’t scream “buy our products” but just inspires you to go out… and perhaps you buy a hammock in the process.